Navigating NEC Article 358: EMT Installation and Support Rules

 NEC 358.12 outlines specific situations where EMT installation is prohibited to prevent failure and ensure safety.
 These restrictions include:

-- For the support of luminaires or other equipment (with an exception for conduit bodies meeting specific criteria).
+- For the support of luminaires or other equipment (with an exception for listed conduit bodies meeting specific criteria).

 - In any hazardous (classified) location except as permitted by other articles in the NEC.